MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst

                 depth2=100
                 )

+..COMMENT: In the above Example, I would make all the text and numbers that people input all in red text.
+It doesn't do that in my browser.

 **Example 2:**

 Query all variables within the global Mesoscale Eddy dataset (see the wild card at line 10).
-The last few lines of code (lines 21-27) makes a couple of simple visualizations showing the eddy radius distribution.
+The last few lines of code (lines 21-27) make a couple of simple visualizations showing the eddy radius distribution.

 .. code-block:: python